New Mask, COVID Vaccine Requirements Taking Effect In New York

 NEW YORK (CBSNewYork) — New mask policies and COVID vaccine requirements are taking effect in New York.

-State health officials are requiring face masks at all public and private schools, while US Open officials reversed course and will require fans to show proof of vaccination before entering the grounds.READ MORE: Woman Arrested For Alleged Anti-Asian Spitting Incident On Upper West Side
+State health officials are requiring face masks at all public and private schools, while US Open officials reversed course and will require fans to show proof of vaccination before entering the grounds.READ MORE: Live Updates: Hurricane Ida Strengthens To Category 4 As Louisiana Braces For Impact

 Mayor Bill de Blasio served up a last-minute vaccine mandate to the US Open on Friday after criticism mounted over the tournament’s decision not to require vaccinations, mask or even a COVID test.